 Please do not soak wooden toys, battery operated toys or any toys with labels etc.

 Must not be immersed in water as it can get inside, rendering the toy useless.
 Wipe thoroughly with hot water, a sponge cloth with a small amount of cleaner as recommended above.
 We recommend for the safety of your child that you do this prior to giving the toy to your child and again before you return it.

 Ride-on Vehicles and Outdoor Toys

 These must be returned clean.
-Please protect outside toys from the weather.
-If possible, store indoors at night and keep them secure if you are away from the property.
+Please protect outside toys from the weather, store indoors or under cover if not in use and keep them secure if you are away from the property.

 Puzzles and Games